 There is nothing quite like the sound of a bamboo forest; check out the video below.

 INDOOR AIR QUALITY, OFF-GASSING, & FORMALDEHYDE EMISSIONS

-For more information on formaldehyde check out the video below.
+For more information on formaldehyde, check out the video below.

 COMFORT FOR WALKING / WARM UNDERFOOT

-Regarding comfort for walking, technically there is little to choose between bamboo flooring and laminate.
-Scientifically we can’t justify it, but it seems to feel nicer walking on bamboo than it feels walking on wood.
+Regarding comfort for walking, there is technically little to choose between bamboo flooring and laminate.
+Scientifically, we can’t justify it, but it seems to feel nicer walking on bamboo than it feels walking on wood.
 We give it 8½ out of 10.